Hydrology-IFH/roger/README.md

 - implement gravity-driven infiltration and percolation and include it into the transport routine
 - implement time-variant sowing and harvesting of crops

+## Contact
+I have left academia to find a permanent position outside of academia.
+I will still fix minor bugs, if time is available.
+For major requests or questions please contact Markus Weiler (<markus.weiler@hydrology.uni-freiburg.de>).

 ## License
 This software can be distributed freely under the MIT license.
 Please read the LICENSE for further information.
 © 2024, Robin Schwemmle (<robin.schwemmle@hydrology.uni-freiburg.de>)